Jaredcscott/PhysiCellFiles/README.md

 fitness.py should be placed (together with the class Parser.py) within the main /PhysiCell/ directory.

-Create a file called coords.csv (or use a sample one within the PhysiCellFiles/sample-coords/ folder).
+Create a file called coords.csv (or use a sample one within the PhysiCellFiles/sample-coords/ folder)

-Example File Structure For Running The Sim
+Example file structure for running the sim

     .
     |